Advertisement

 With superior expressions and puffy red & black professors’ robes, the three actors pose over tiny microphones.

-From left: Scott Sheppard, Alice Yorke, and Matteo Scammell as the deans in ‘Nosejob’.
+From left: Scott Sheppard, Alice Yorke, and Matteo Scammell as the deans in ‘Nosejob.'
 (Photo by Kevin Monko.)

-The production itself features several eye-catching elements, including an immersive set by You-Shin Chen, which extends into the lobby, with dingy couches and red Solo cups that put the audience in the center of a rowdy frat party.
-The stark blackouts of Mike Inwood’s lighting design and eerie resonance of Kathy Ruvuna’s soundscape disarm in appropriately uncomfortable ways.
+The production itself features several eye-catching elements, including an immersive set by You-Shin Chen, which extends into the lobby with dingy couches and red Solo cups that put the audience in the center of a rowdy frat party.
+The stark blackouts of Mike Inwood’s lighting design and the eerie resonance of Kathy Ruvuna’s soundscape disarm in appropriately uncomfortable ways.
 The acting ensemble is uniformly strong, although Minora’s delivery occasionally flattens out when speaking in direct address.

 The throughline from St. Aebbe to Devon shows that women have imperfect means of protecting themselves, many of which may bring about more harm than good.
 Nosejob is similarly imperfect—a play with an important message but an overwrought execution.